 Head on crashes are dangerous for another reason besides the sheer force of the crash: the size and the speed of the change in velocity.
 Expert accident reconstructionists use a physics term called delta-V to describe this phenomenon.
 Studies show that delta-V is a crucial indicator of injury, far more so than the extent of the property damage to the vehicles.Winning Head on Crash Cases at Trial

-There is a study out there that says that plaintiffs win about two-thirds of these head-on crash cases.
-That is a number that is hard to explain.
-We have never lost a head-on vehicle crash claim.
+There is a study that indicates plaintiffs win about two-thirds of these head-on crash cases.
+This number that is hard to explain.
+Our law firm has never lost a head-on vehicle crash claim.
 Only three come to mind where responsibility was vigorously contested by the insurance company.
 One case was with Allstate where their driver claimed that she came across the center line because she slipped on unexpected ice.
 We won that case.

 In another Allstate case, the insurance company's lawyer argued that our passenger should have somehow known that the driver of the car was drunk.
 The jury disagreed (and awarded $8 million).